 Stichting He’Art of Rescue International is a registered organisation with its base in Amsterdam , Netherlands operating in Turkey and internationally.
-Please visit ABOUT US section for more information.DONATE NOW
+Please visit WHAT WE DO? section for more information.DONATE NOW

 I always had cats, usually from our local shelter.
 When I started following He’Art of Rescue on facebook I had 3 – Rocky, Susi and Pirelli.
 He’Art of Rescue told the story of Blondie, hit by a car and left paralyzed.
 He’Art of Rescue contacted me by phone to tell me that I would most probably be the perfect choice for Blondie.
 I would have to wait for her to improve and to find a possibility to fly her to Germany.